Houston's Line of Duty Firefighters

 Buried: Forest Park Cemetery, Lawndale, Gethsemane 55, Plot 1232, Space 11

 Frank was born Angelo Cortimeglia.
-When he joined the department at age nineteen, Fire Chief Reginald “Kid” Ollre
+When he joined the department at age nineteen, Fire Chief Reginald “Kid” Ollre decided that his name was too hard for anyone to pronounce, so he changed his name to Frank Catino.

-Frank, a forty two year veteran died while responding to an alarm transmitted by the fire alarm box at Gable Street and MKT Railroad.
 Ladder 1 collided with a passenger car at Preston Street and Crawford Street.
-The car was occupied by two nineteen year old men who were being chased by the police, both died at the scene.
+The car was occupied by two nineteen-year-old men who were being chased by the police, both of whom died at the scene.
 Four members of the crew were sent to Jefferson Davis Hospital and were treated and released.
+Frank succumbed to his injuries prior to arrival at St. Joseph Hospital.

-On July 29, 1953 Frank was injured at the same intersection, while responding to an alarm from the same fire alarm box, Gable Street and MKT Railroad.
+On July 29, 1953, Frank was injured at the same intersection, while responding to an alarm from the same fire alarm box, Gable Street and MKT Railroad.
 This is where Joseph Solito and Fidel Chabolla died.
-The same building on the corner, the Southern Electric Supply Company at
+The same building on the corner, the Southern Electric Supply Company at 1605 Preston Street was damaged in both accidents.
+The “Houston Chronicle” dubbed it the “Death Corner.”

 Fidel Chabolla